KoderLabs/react-multilevel-sidebar/README.md

 ##### `your options`: any (optional)

 whenever you'll click an item `onItemClick` callback will be triggered and it will have the options for that item in its first parameter, you may want something in those options for your custom logic, so you can simply pass them here in the options so you can do something with them when you click it.

+you can see the nested options example [here](https://github.com/omerkhan8/react-multilevel-sidebar/blob/master/example/Sidebar.config.js)

 ## License